 That’s it.
 We have to infer everything else.
 And it’s not as though the captured spell book is a rarity; low-level MU and Elf PCs keel over regularly, leaving a pile of gear and a spell book on the floor of the dungeon between players who are left to wonder, “Well, what can we do with it?”

-And sure, every referee probably has their own custom rules, but this is a RAW blog, so let’s see if we can piece together an objectively righteous baseline ruling.
+And sure, every referee probably has their own custom rules, but this is a RAW blog, so let’s see if we can piece together an objectively righteous baseline understanding.

 1. You can read it.